madprops/clipton/README.md

 It's saved as `Original :: <text>` and it's placed below the converted text.

 If the converted item is no longer the first item, the original is removed.

+## Icons

+There's 3 icons that appear next to the text items:

+A green icon means the text is a single line.

+A red icon means the text has multiple lines.

+A blue globe icon means the text is a URL.